interledgerjs/ilp-logger/README.md

 ### Folders

 All source code is expected to be TypeScript and is placed in the `src` folder.
-Tests can be written in Javascript or TypeScript.

-TypeScript tests are put in the `src/__test__` folder as they need to be transpiled.
-JavaScript tests are put in the `test` folder.
+Tests are put in the `test` folder.

 The NPM package will not contain any TypeScript files (`*.ts`) but will have typings and source maps.